bcgov/sso-docs/docs/integrating-your-application/integrating-with-emerald.md

 ---
 sidebar_position: 12
 title: Emerald Integrations
+description: Learn how to configure keycloak client with your application in emerald cluster
 ---

 If your project is hosted on the **Emerald cluster**, you must account for its security restrictions and network policies when using our Keycloak instance as a login proxy.